alemorvan/documentation/docs/guides/custom-linux-kernel.md

 !!!
 TIP

-    Using a known, preexisting config file as a framework for creating our own custom file helps ensure that we do not waste too much time duplicating the efforts that other people have already put into finding what works and what does not work!
+    Using a known, preexisting config file as a framework for creating our custom file helps ensure that we do not waste too much time duplicating the efforts that other people have already put into finding what works and what does not work!

 The following steps cover how to configure the kernel.
 We will be using a text-based kernel configuration utility, which will allow you to follow along in your terminal regardless of whether you are using a GUI desktop environment or not.